mattiacoll/vanilla-marquee/README.md

 Although this plugin can be a drop in replacment for the jQuery plugin there are some caveats, which may be deal breaking:
 - `allowCss3Support` and `easing` options have been removed (all animations use the @keyframe implementation)
 - `pauseOnCycle` option has been removed, since it was available only when `allowCss3Support` was set to `false`
-- no IE and dead browser support, since we are in $currentYear i don't think it's necessary
+- no IE and dead browser support, since we are in $currentYear I don't think it's necessary
 - this module is not transpiled for old browsers, you can transpile it yourself: example with rollup and babel
 ```